MocTalox/Zorua/zoruas.md

 #### Zoruas hand catch tests

-These caught Zoruas share the same stats among all Trainers so its expected for them to share *mass index* too.
+These caught Zoruas share the same stats among all Trainers so it's expected for them to share *mass index* too.
 The Zoruas tagged as `Zxx` are the ones collected specifically for this test.

 - Tag: Z1 -> Ranges fit: `(0.03502653061224459, 0.05786734693877549)`
   - A: `fz(18.22, 0.83) = (0.03429183673469405, 0.06896938775510164)`